 A constructive evaluation process promotes quality instruction and is a fundamental element in a sound educational program.
-Evaluations and observations are designed to encourage common goals and to comply with the state's evaluation criteria and district policies.
-Temporary and probationary teachers are evaluated annually and tenured teachers are evaluated every other year.
+Evaluations and formal observations are designed to encourage common goals and to comply with the state's evaluation criteria and district policies.
+Temporary and probationary teachers are evaluated annually and tenured teachers every other year, veteran teachers are evaluated every third year or as needed.

 Evaluations are conducted by site administrators, who have been trained and certified for competency to perform teacher evaluations.
-Evaluation criteria includes the following:
+Evaluation criteria include the following:

-- Engaging and Supporting all Students in Learning - Understanding and Organizing Subject Matter for Student Learning - Assessing Student Learning - Creating and Maintaining Effective Environments for Student Learning - Planning Instruction and Designing Learning Experiences for all Students - Developing as a Professional Educator
+- Engaging and Supporting all Students in Learning - Understanding and Organizing Subject Matter for Student Learning - Assessing Student Learning - · Creating and Maintaining Effective Environments for Student Learning - Planning Instruction and Designing Learning Experiences for all Students - Developing as a Professional Educator

-Staff members work in a Professional Learning Community to build teaching skills and concepts through participating in professional development that focus on improving instruction and assessment.
+Staff members work in a Professional Learning Committee to build teaching skills and concepts through participating in professional development that focuses on improving instruction and assessment.
 Teacher collaboration time is utilized during common prep and during early release Wednesdays.

 During this time, teachers are offered a broad-based variety of professional growth opportunities in curriculum, instruction, and assessments.
-School-wide focus will include aligning instruction with CC shifts, motivating & inspiring students, Illuminate, instructional rounds, and meeting Progress Adviser instructional goals.
-PUSD is currently transitioning and fostering change in the areas of Common Core, one to one technology, and Linked Learning.
+The school-wide focus will include aligning instruction with CC shifts, Motivating & Inspiring Students, Illuminate, and meet Progress Adviser instructional goals.
+PUSD is currently transitioning and fostering change in the areas of Common Core, one-to-one technology, and Linked Learning.

-For additional support in their profession, teachers may enlist the services of the district's Beginning Teacher Induction Program (TIP) facilitator and/or the IMPACT program.
+For additional support in their profession, teachers may enlist the services of the district's Teacher Induction Program (TIP) facilitator and/or the IMPACT program.